 This Business of Being Human Bonus Episode is from the Intune Collective Salon discussion – The Role of White Leaders in Achieving Racial Equity.
 It is the first in a series of discussions spotlighting critical perspectives for creating work cultures that meaningfully foster diversity, belonging, inclusion, and equity.

-In this episode, Christine welcomes Karen Fleshman, Founder of Racy Conversations and Author of “White Women, We Need to Talk,” and Jared Karol, Author of upcoming book, “A White Guy Confronting Racism,” to discuss the role of white leaders in bringing about racial equity.
+In this episode, Christine welcomes Karen Fleshman, Founder of Racy Conversations and Author of “White Women, We Need to Talk,” and Jared Karol, Author of the upcoming book, “A White Guy Confronting Racism,” to discuss the role of white leaders in bringing about racial equity.
 Dignity, Equity, Inclusion and Belonging—DEIB—isn’t an HR issue or a special initiative; it is a necessary human development strategy for all organizations.

 The panel discusses all the different conditions and catalytic events that spurred this imperative change that affects not only individuals’ lives but also, work environments.
 They clearly define specific DEIB terms and offer insight and frameworks on how individuals, specifically people who identify as white, can do the work to provide safe space and support their fellow BIPOC peers.